tracycaldwell/thinkcspy/_sources/Functions/Exercises.rst

         # Below are some tests which can give you an indication that your code seems to be correct.

-        # IMPORTANT: You should NOT include this part when you submit in Vocareum.
-        # When you submit, only include the function above.
         from test import testEqual

         t = area_of_circle(0)